Jim Mackell, Ed Dooks, and Don Curry tighten the grips on a

 Click Here to go to the Narcissus Project - 2017 Outreach & Research Summary

-Hopefully, these posts will generate readers to become engaged in the Narcissus project and spread the word of the project, and perhaps support the Narcissus financially, as the restoration continues over the next few years.
+Hopefully, these posts will have readers become engaged in the Narcissus project, promote the project, and perhaps support the Narcissus financially, as the restoration continues over the next few years.
 For information on donation options, scroll down the page until you come to that section.

 2017- Another Year of Progress